 Hydrogen: a solution with promise?

-In partnership with public transport authorities, Keolis has set its sights on 100% hydrogen-powered buses for more sustainable urban mobility.
+In partnership with public transport authorities, Keolis is exploring 100% hydrogen-powered buses for lower carbon and less polluting mobility.

 In the United States, Keolis and its partner International Pomona operate two bus lines and 33 vehicles powered by hydrogen fuel cells on the Foothill network in Southern California.

-In France, starting in September 2024, the Group will operate 14 hydrogen-powered vehicles on a major line of the Clermont Auvergne Métropole public transport network.
+In France, the Group began operating 14 hydrogen-powered vehicles in September 2024 on a major line of the Clermont Auvergne Métropole public transport network.
 With this trial, Keolis and its partners are investing together to develop skills in this high-potential sector.
 The expected benefits include improved air quality, reduced noise pollution and a more pleasant travel experience.

 Training in eco-friendly driving